charvijain12/Elsa/README.md

-# Elsa - Relaxation Bot to Improve Mental Health
+# Elsa - Relaxation Bot to Improve Mental Health 🌈

-## Introduction
+## Introduction 🚀

 Elsa is a Python-based relaxation bot designed to assist in improving mental health.
-Created by Charvi Jain, this bot offers a range of relaxation techniques and provides support for users going through stressful times.
+This bot offers a range of relaxation techniques and provides support for users going through stressful times.
 Elsa uses speech recognition and synthesis to engage in conversations with users, offering tips and guidance for relaxation.

-## Features
+## Features 🌟

 - **Greeting:** Elsa greets the user based on the time of day and introduces itself.
 - **Stress Keyword Detection:** Elsa can detect stress-related keywords in user input.